jimmygizmo/zerotools/README.md

 zerotools
 =========

-Tools and modules in best-practice Python and Java for personal projects or the enterprise.
+Tools and modules in best-practice Python and C for personal or enterprise projects.